 Many others have helped me along the way—wonderful readers, patient editors, general cheerleaders—and I thank them all.
 If you want to see what they’ve helped me accomplish, you can go to Achievements to see my awards and publications.

 For more, scroll the blog if you want to see what types of things get me to actually write a post.
-And go to each of the entries in the Books page if you want to read more about the books.
+And peruse the pages on my books (Tracking Happiness, Cain’t Do Nothing with Love, Making Crosses, and Writing Our Way Home) to read more about the books.